obestwalter/pycharm-settings/README.md

 ## ALT+y -> Jump to Navigation Bar

-As I removed a lot of UI elements that, the navigation bar is also gone, but sometimes it is handy to:
+As I removed a lot of UI elements, the navigation bar is also gone, but sometimes it is handy to:
 * quickly see where I am or
 * go somewhere relative to where I am now